insilica/gdc-spark-gitbook/1_gdc/3_gdc-spark.md

 `co.insilica.gdcSpark.transformers.AliquotTransformer` identifies patient, sample, and portion ids for a dataset with a column of aliquot_ids.
 It also collects sample types.
 This is useful for discerning normal tissue from tumor tissue.
 RNA-Seq files are always associated with the aliquot used for sequencing.

-Below we run the Aliquot Transformer on a aliquot ids formed in the [CaseFileBuilder Table](#CaseFileBuilderTable)
+Below we run the Aliquot Transformer on aliquot ids formed in the [CaseFileBuilder Table](#CaseFileBuilderTable) [TODO get reference links working]

 ```scala